 - Courses listed under “Military Courses” will be accepted for credit.
 Courses listed under “Military Occupations”, “College Level Test Scores”, and “Other Learning Experiences” on the Joint Services Transcript will not be accepted for credit.

-- Basic Military Training courses will transfer as a transfer elective with the credit going towards the General Education Category: Wellness.
+- Basic Military Training courses will transfer as an elective but will earn credit towards the General Education Category: Wellness (W).

 - Each course listed under Military Courses will be awarded the number of credits recommended by the American Council on Education.